-Twenty years ago, Teun van Dijk published the book Elite Discourse and Racism, in which he discusses the subtle ways that racial discrimination pervaded Dutch society at the time.
-To van Dijk it appeared that, as pivotal socializing agents, Dutch families, schools, politicians and media had a great deal of influence on how children came to perceive and interact with ‘other’ people, such as Dutch nationals and immigrants that were not white (many from the former colonies) and people from ‘The Third World’.
+Twenty years ago, Dutch scholar Dutch Teun van Dijk published the book Elite Discourse and Racism, in which he discusses the subtle ways that racial discrimination pervaded his society at the time.
+To van Dijk it appeared that, as pivotal socializing agents, Dutch families, schools, politicians, and media had a great deal of influence on how children came to perceive and interact with ‘other’ people, Dutch nationals and immigrants that were not white (many from the former colonies) and people from ‘The Third World’.
 In an attempt to illuminate these relationships a bit further, van Dijk decided to take a look at how Dutch school curricula dealt with these ‘others’.
-What emerged from the elaborate study of schoolbooks that followed was that the general portrayal of ‘The Third World’ as well as minorities of color in the country itself was, well, rather incomplete.
+What emerged from the elaborate study of schoolbooks that followed was that the general portrayal of ‘The Third World’ as well as minorities of color in the country itself was rather incomplete.

-Immigrants, for example, were discussed solely as an issue of integration and assimilation.
-Positive contributions by, or even backgrounds of these people, glared in absence.
+Immigrants were discussed solely as an issue of integration and assimilation.
+Positive contributions by immigrants glared by their absence.
 Centuries of slavery in the former Dutch colonies did not take up all too many pages either.

-If there is indeed a direct connection to schools’ history curricula on the one hand and race relations on the other, the question on how far schools and teachers have come in these past twenty years seems a compelling one to ask.
+If there is indeed a direct connection between schools’ history curricula on the one hand and race relations on the other, the question of how far schools and teachers have come in these past twenty years seems a compelling one to ask.

-Not surprising given Maria’s background and expertise, slavery and colonialism (as well as contemporary slavery) are central themes in MiraKa’s work.
+Not surprisingly given Maria’s background and expertise, slavery and colonialism (as well as contemporary slavery) are central themes in MiraKa’s work.
 This is because in the Netherlands, Maria says, the sense of resistance against this side of national history has indeed persisted.
-According to her “it’s a process of acceptance, which we, as a country, are not yet ready for.”
-“For many school teachers,” Maria explains, “who haven’t been trained to tell these sensitive histories themselves, it remains a difficult story to tell.”
+According to her: “It’s a process of acceptance, which we, as a country, are not yet ready for.”
+“For many school teachers,” Maria explains, “who haven’t been trained to tell these sensitive histories themselves, it remains a difficult story.”
 And although the new Canon of Dutch History offers a somewhat more balanced view of Dutch heritage, and at least pays some attention to slavery and resistance (in English, it looks like this), most people will have to either purchase this material themselves or go look for it online and in museums, as they are no basic staple in schools.